EssentialAI/cvip/_sources/pinhole.md

    2. Category recognition
    3. Image segmentation

-To model a camera, one must make sure to preserve both geometry and semantics.
+To model a camera, one must make sure to preserve both geometry and semantics of the scene.
 Some applications of computer vision include but not limited to [Single View modelling](https://www.semanticscholar.org/paper/Single-view-modeling-of-free-form-scenes-Zhang-Dugas-Phocion/0193a8ca0dc5c34cb81cccb8070666d6275738c7), Detection and Recognition, [Visual Question and Answering](https://www.sciencedirect.com/science/article/pii/S1077314217301170), Optical Character Recognition, Entertainment (e.g., Snapchat), Shape Reconstruction using depth sensors, [Building rome in a day!](https://grail.cs.washington.edu/rome/), 3D Scanning, Medical Imaging and so on.

 # Image Formation